 Rehabilitation is a core component of patient-centred care in responding to disasters.
-Rehabilitation professionals and facilities will play an important role in helping speed the recovery of those survivors with residual impairments after ICU treatment TWEET THIS, and also a critical role in providing an appropriate outlet for acute services, creating space for newly affected patients to receive the acute care they need (4).
+Rehab professionals and facilities will play an important role in helping speed the recovery of those survivors with residual impairments after ICU treatment, and also a critical role in providing an appropriate outlet for acute services, creating space for newly affected patients to receive the acute care they need (4).
 Ideally rehabilitation should be routinely incorporated into pandemic response plans early on, rather than in retrospect only after widespread disability becomes apparent (4).

 Modifications to Rehabilitation